 - red square for errors (4XX and 5XX)

 - hollow grey circle for responses that were fetched from the browser cache.

 - red circle with a diagonal slash for responses that were blocked by the browser or the server.

 - Method: The HTTP request method used.

 - If the request used SSL/TLS and the connection had security weaknesses such as weak ciphers, you'll see a warning triangle next to the domain.
 Y

 - Hover over the domain to see the IP address.

 - There's an icon next to the domain that gives you extra information about the security status of that request.
 See Security icons.

 - Remote IP: The IP address of the server answering the request.
 This column is hidden by default.
-This is new in Firefox 55.

 Content-typeof the response.